Back to Blog

 Analytics and Conversion Tracking

+But go beyond basic funnel tracking.
 Track micro-conversions like search usage, filter application, wishlist additions, and product image zoom.
-These behaviors indicate purchase intent and can be used to trigger personalized interventions.
-Track time-to-first-purchase for new users to understand how quickly your onboarding converts browsers into buyers.
-Track cohort retention to understand which acquisition channels bring customers who continue purchasing over time, not just customers who make a single purchase.
+These behaviors signal purchase intent and can trigger personalized follow-ups.
+Track time-to-first-purchase for new users, to see how quickly your onboarding turns browsers into buyers.
+Track cohort retention to see which acquisition channels bring customers who keep buying over time, not just customers who make one purchase.

 Building for Long-Term Growth